KaiErikNiermann/notion2md/README.md

 This project is a tool for converting Notion pages to Markdown files.
 A better project than this already exists [here](https://github.com/souvikinator/notion-to-md) and probably in other places so if you want the highest quality conversion thats probably better.

-My approach differs in that I just parse the html notion emits and apply some fixes then have pandoc do the actual conversion to markdown.

 **Note** : This still has some bugs but should work for most basic markdown stuff, but expect certain stuff to be buggy.

-Since Notion for some reason emites some slightly messed up html/md this tool just fixes the outputs, and gives you either the corrected html files or the cleaned up markdown, see `--help` for details.
+Since Notion for some reason emits some slightly messed up html/md this tool just fixes the outputs, and gives you either the corrected html files or the cleaned up markdown, see `--help` for details.

 ## Project Structure